shwaddell28/terraform-eks/README.md

 $ sh deploy.sh
 ```

-This script will initialize, plan, and apply the two terraform configurations present in the project.
-Two separate terraform configurations are used in order to ensure the cluster is properly created before attempting to create any kubernetes resources.
+This script will initialize and auto apply the two terraform modules present in the project.
+Two separate terraform modules are used in order to ensure the cluster creation is complete before attempting to create any kubernetes resources.

 The following resources will be created: